wp-plugins/reaction-buttons/readme.txt

 2. Shows the sidebar widget with some dummy data.

 == Changelog ==
+= 1.3 =
+* added a feature to let users vote multiple times
+* added a "reaction summary" as option and shortcode: Engage with your users by including the most clicked button in a summary, e.g. "Most people found this post interesting!" while "interesting" is the most clicked button.

 = 1.2 =
 * changed cookie handling
 * added support for deleting the page cache after clicking a button